veridonia/whitepaper/Whitepaper.md

 # Veridonia

-## A Whitepaper on Transparent, Community-Driven Information Curation
+## A Whitepaper on Transparent and Scalable Community-Driven Information Curation

 ### Abstract